+- (4) Chromatography coupled with Mass Spectrometry.
 It is now common to couple an instrument for separating a mixture of organic compounds e.g. using gas chromatography (GC) or high performance liquid chromatography (HPLC), directly to the input of a mass spectrometer.
-In this way, as each individual compound is separated from the mixture, its mass spectrum can be recorded and compared automatically with the library of known compounds and identified immediately if it is a known compound.

-(4) Meta-stable peaks in a mass spectrum arise if the fragmentation process takes place within the ion-accelerating region of the mass spectrometer (Figure 4.1).
+In this way, as each individual compound is separated from the mixture, its mass spectrum can be recorded and compared automatically with the library of known compounds and identified immediately if it is a known compound. - (5) Metastable peaks in a mass spectrum arise if the fragmentation process takes place within the ion-accelerating region of the mass spectrometer (Figure 4.1).
 Ion peaks corresponding to the masses of a^+ and to b^+ (m_a and m_b) may be accompanied by a broader peak at mass m^ , such that: